komodobear/AaronWeather-AndroidApp/README.md

 - Mapping DTO → domain models
 - Theme adapted to the current weather
 - Pull to refresh support
-- Fully tested with unit, UI, and end-to-end tests
+- Fully tested with unit, Instrumentation, and end-to-end tests

 ## Built with